dbeniciorj/J.A.R.V.I.S/README.md

 ### Future Plans

+For now there are some [tasks disposed in project Mark I](https://github.com/dbeniciorj/J.A.R.V.I.S/projects/1) and anybody can help, just assign yourself and move it to IN PROGRESS column.
+Changes would be merged by me asap.

 <h1>Sky is limit.
 There are immense possibilities in this project.
-Will be integrating some very powerful commands soon..</h1>
+Will be integrating some other very powerful commands soon..</h1>